jake-magri/Vechicle-Builder/README.md

 ## How to Contribute

 Contribute freely!
-Please create an associated issue in the github project management tool and assign youself.
+Please create an associated issue in the github project management tool and assign yourself.

 ## Tests